In PART ONE of this series we discussed the How part of the “How and Why of Human Performance.” Now let’s examine the Why portion.

 As Dr. Spranger describes these drivers of human performance, they are:

-These different aspects of your personality constitute one of the most comprehensive understandings human performance, how you will perform in a given role, and how satisfied you will be in it.
+These different aspects of your personality constitute one of the most comprehensive understandings of human performance, how you will perform in a given role, and how satisfied you will be in it.

 Determine your greatest drivers/motivators and improve your personal success.